techinessoverloaded/iOSAppDevBasics/decision.md

 The value of intOpt is 5
 ```

-Let's see a complex example showcasing optional tuple, array of tuples, random integer index and nested `switch` case.
+Let's see a complex example showcasing optional tuple, array of tuples, random array value and nested `switch` case.

 **Example 4:**
 ```swift